jackiehjm/stx-docs/doc/source/deploy_install_guides/r3_release/distributed_cloud/index.rst

 4. On the server designated for controller-0, install the StarlingX Kubernetes software from USB or a PXE Boot server.

-5. Establish an L3 connection to the SystemController by enabling the OAM / Management interface on the subcloud controller using the ``config_management`` script.
-This example uses the OAM interface for simplicity.
+5. Establish an L3 connection to the SystemController by enabling the OAM interface (with OAM IP/subnet) on the subcloud controller using the ``config_management`` script.

+   .. note:: This step should **not** use an interface that uses the MGMT
+             IP/subnet because the MGMT IP subnet will get moved to the loopback address by the Ansible bootstrap playbook during installation.

    Be prepared to provide the following information: